-What is financial planning – Meaning, Steps and types
+What is financial planning – Meaning, Steps, types in 2023

 What is financial planning?
-Gone are the days when you can just earn a good salary and live happily for ever.
-In current times it is equally important to do proper financial planning as earning a good salary.
-We have seen people struggle to manage finances earning a great salary but at the same time we have seen people earning decent salary have excellent financial conditions.
+Gone are the days when you can just earn a good salary and live happily forever.
+In current times it is equally important to do proper financial planning and earning a good salary.
+We have seen people struggle to manage finances earning a great salary but at the same time, we have seen people earning decent salaries have excellent financial conditions.

-In this article let’s explore all the aspects of personal finance, what you must do in order to have an excellent financial back bone created for you and your loved ones.
+In this article let’s explore all the aspects of personal finance, and what you must do in order to have an excellent financial backbone created for you and your loved ones.

 What is personal financial planning?

-Personal financial planning can be summed up as an approach as how you can plan your expenses(both fixed and variable), investments , goals while keeping in mind of your personal situation.
-Financial Planning is the systematic approach through which individuals develop a comprehensive plan to manage their expenditures and fulfil financial goals.
+Personal financial planning can be summed up as an approach to how you can plan your expenses(both fixed and variable), investments, and goals while keeping in mind your personal situation.
+Financial Planning is the systematic approach through which individuals develop a comprehensive plan to manage their expenditures and fulfill financial goals.

-The main objective of financial planning is to help people organise their expenses and savings, and plan for a better future.
+The main objective of financial planning is to help people organize their expenses and savings, and plan for a better future.

 Before you do any planning you should always make sure that you have emergency fund in place to take care of your needs in case of emergency.